 Everyone knows the most prominent and brutal but unstable form of exerting control – using military weaponry.

-Throughout history, various countries in and out have been subject to colonisation by foreign intruders.
-But they are also equally often subject to the “domestic colonisation” by their own political elites and entrenched corrupt establishments through mainly those subtle forms of control (manipulating people’s worldview, history, ideologies etc.) to continue the appropriation of people’s resources and impoverishing the nation.
+Throughout history, various countries in and out have been subject to colonization by foreign intruders.
+But they are also equally often subject to the “domestic colonization” by their own political elites and entrenched corrupt establishments through mainly those subtle forms of control (manipulating people’s worldview, history, ideologies etc.) to continue the appropriation of people’s resources and impoverishing the nation.

 Patriotism as a universal spiritual value

 Patriotism is an indispensable and universal spiritual value of humanity which is simply inseparable from a heightened sense of justice in full respect of the most universal human value — the dual value of life (our own life and the lives of others).